ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/avh_matter/3build.md

 ```
 Full [documentation](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool) for `chip-tool` is provided in the repository.

-In the other instance we shall build the reference `lighting-app` for Linux, which will be controlled by the above `chip-tool`.
+In the other instance you shall build the reference `lighting-app` for Linux, which will be controlled by the above `chip-tool`.
 ```console
 cd examples/lighting-app/linux
 gn gen out/debug